Ballincollig hurlers retain Mid Cork U21 title despite late Inniscarra fightback

 Ballincollig are Farho Muskerry U21A hurling champions after outclassing neighbours Inniscarra at Ovens on Saturday.

-An outstanding defensive performance from the winners was led by team captain James Dwyer, who was imperious throughout, while Conor Dalton scored 1-3 in a super opening half which set the tone for a convincing and dominant victory.
+An outstanding defensive performance was led by team captain James Dwyer, who was imperious throughout, while Conor Dalton scored 1-3 in a super opening half which set the tone for a convincing and dominant victory.

-A superb long-range point from David O’Leary edged Ballincollig in front and three points with reply from Dalton, Tadgh O’Connell and Peter Kelly put daylight between the teams, 0-6 to 0-2 after 12 minutes.
+A superb long-range point from David O’Leary edged Ballincollig in front and three points with reply from Dalton, Tadhg O’Connell and Pete Kelly put daylight between the teams, 0-6 to 0-2 after 12 minutes.

-Inniscarra replied with a long-range point from Michael Murphy which was cancelled out with a booming long range free from James Dwyer whose defensive colleagues Brian Dore, David O’Leary and Ronan Power were totally in charge.
+Inniscarra replied with a long-range point from Michael Murphy which was cancelled out with a booming effort from James Dwyer, whose defensive colleagues Brian Dore, David O’Leary and Ronan Power were totally in charge.

-Following a dominant second quarter Ballincollig’s impressive centre forward Conor Dalton crashed to the net after superb link up play from the lively Jack Murray.
+Following a dominant second quarter, impressive centre-forward Dalton crashed to the net after superb link-up play from the lively Jack Murray.

 Inniscarra were fighting an uphill battle at this stage and points from Daniel Murphy and Niall Buckley left them trailing by 1-10 to 0-7 at the break.

-It was one way traffic at this stage as a couple of frees from Eoin Dwyer and a third point from Cian O’Connor left 12 between the sides, 1-19 to 0-10 after 50 minutes.
+It was one-way traffic at this stage as a couple of frees from Eoin Dwyer and a third point from O’Connor left 12 between the sides, 1-19 to 0-10 after 50 minutes.

-But Ballincollig closed out any further opportunities and will represent the Muskerry division where they will play the winners of Middleton / Bride Rovers next weekend.
+But Ballincollig closed out any further opportunities and will represent the Muskerry Division, where they will play the winners of Midleton/Bride Rovers next weekend.

-Ballincollig: D Hurley; R Power, B Dore, D Ward; K O’Leary, J Dwyer, D O’Leary; T Morgan, P Kelly; T O’Connell, C Dalton, C O’Connor; E Dwyer, C Buckley, J Murray.
+BALLINCOLLIG: D Hurley; R Power, B Dore, D Ward; K O’Leary, J Dwyer (c), D O’Leary; T Morgan, P Kelly; T O’Connell, C Dalton, C O’Connor; E Dwyer, C Buckley, J Murray.

 Referee: L Knight (Kilmurry).